modelop/combiner_model/README.md

 model out by running the main function locally, and does not require deploying to the modelop engine to run.
 Complete a successful run of that locally, and then deploy the finished model to a modelop engine, create a snapshot, and run a simple batch scoring job with the multiple input streams.

+Please keep in mind that this example assumes a balanced stream of inputs if run in batch mode.
+You must have the same number of records in each input file to receive a valid result or it will not complete as it needs records from all of streams to complete each scoring request.